The Sisterhood (gothic rock band)

-The Sisterhood was a musical project led by Andrew Eldritch.
-With guest musicians, the Sisterhood recorded songs he had originally intended for a second album by the Sisters of Mercy.
+The Sisterhood was a musical project led by the English singer, songwriter and musician Andrew Eldritch.
+With guest musicians, the Sisterhood recorded songs he had originally intended for a second studio album by the Sisters of Mercy.

 Background

 After the March 1985 release of the first Sisters of Mercy album First and Last and Always the band prepared themselves for a follow-up.
 Eldritch: "The next Sisters album was going to be called 'Left On Mission and Revenge'."